AdobeDocs/commerce-operations.en/help/_includes/reference/cli/commerce.md

-Answer "yes" to any yes/no questions; disable interaction
+Answer &quot;yes&quot; to any yes/no questions; disable interaction
 -  Default: `false`
 -  Does not accept a value